gocanto/places-validation/README.md

 # How can I thank you?
 Why not star the github repo?
-I'd love the attention!
 Why not share the link for this repository on Twitter?
 Spread the word!

 Don't forget to [follow me on twitter](https://twitter.com/gocanto)!